Impact evaluation repository

-3ie populates the repository through a systematic search and screening process.
-Over 35 databases, search engines, and websites are searched in order to locate all published development impact evaluations.
-Studies found through the search are then screened to ensure they meet the inclusion criteria.
+3ie populates the repository through a systematic search and screening process using 35 databases, search engines and websites to locate published development impact evaluations.
+We screen studies found through the search are to ensure they meet the inclusion criteria.